retroj/mowedline-manual/configuration.md

 expect to write more widget types over time, as we the users invent new ideas.

-### \<widget>
+### Common properties

-The basic \<widget> type is something like an abstract base class for all other widgets.
-You won't use it directly in your config.
+These options can be used on any type of widget that appears in your configuration.

  * background-color

     The background color of the widget.
 See the explaination under 'color' below for the allowed values of this property.
-The default is black.
+The default is #f, meaning it should use the window's background color.

  * flex